bright/new-www/_posts/2018-03-06-how-to-call-a-load-balanced-ecs-service.md

 # A private DNS record

-The last part is to define a [Private Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-private-creating.html) and [a DNS Record Set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-route53-recordset.html) so that a DNS look up for `service-a.in.example.com` results in an IP address of the `PrivateApiLoadBalancer`.
+The last part is to define a [Private Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-private-creating.html) and [a DNS Record Set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-route53-recordset.html) so that a DNS look up, happening inside the VPC, for `service-a.in.example.com` results in an IP address of the `PrivateApiLoadBalancer`.

 ```json
 "PrivateHostedZone": {